IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

 \subsubsection{Other}

-To verify this presume, we enlarge population, increase the number of crossover offspring, and conduct experiments.
-Based on the reality that $\gamma_1$ suffers from the same problem as $\gamma_2$, the number of evaluated individuals should be negatively correlated with the generative performance.
+{In evolutionary computations, it is usually considered that when resources are sufficient, the more individuals {there} are {in the population,} the more the evolutionary potential of the population can be exploited.
+Namely, the population size $\mu$ and the number of crossover offspring $n_c$ should be positively correlated with the system performance.
+However, in practice, the fitness function representing the evolutionary pressure does not always fit the needs {of the system}.} Based on the reality that $\gamma_1$ suffers from the same problem as $\gamma_2$, the number of evaluated individuals should be negatively correlated with the generative performance. {Therefore, we enlarge the population and increase the number of crossover offspring to verify the assumption in the previous subsection.}

-As shown in Fig.~\ref{fig:InfofNum}, larger population brings almost only negative effects: slow convergence, unstable training, and poor FID.
-This confirms our conjecture that in the face of a larger population, $F^{IE-GAN}$ seems to be a little weak.
-Therefore, we recommend that the population maintain only one size.

-Whereas more crossover offspring perform relatively well, IE-GAN with $n_c=3$ reflects advantage in having a similar number of generative networks as IE-GAN with $\mu=2$.
-It accelerates the convergence and its best FID is comparable to that of a single crossover offspring.
-This is perhaps due to the excellent crossover operator itself, which improves the fault tolerance of evaluation.
-But probably because of the fast convergence, it appears to be a bit over-fitting in the late stage.
-And it does not observably improve FID.
-Considering the increase in computing overhead due to more generative networks, we choose $n_c=1$.
+As shown in Fig.~\ref{fig:InfofNum}, {a} larger population brings {mostly} negative effects: slow convergence, unstable training, and {a} poor FID.
+This confirms our {assumption} that in the face of a larger population, $F^{IE-GAN}$ seems to be a little weak.
+Therefore, we recommend that the population maintain only one size. {M}ore crossover offspring perform relatively well{;} IE-GAN with $n_c=3$ reflects {the} advantage {of} having a similar number of generative networks as IE-GAN with $\mu=2$. {This} accelerates the convergence{,} and {this IE-GAN's} best FID is comparable to that of a single crossover offspring.
+This is perhaps due to the excellent crossover operator itself, which improves the fault tolerance of {the} evaluation. {However,} probably because of the fast convergence, it appears to {experience} a bit {of} {overfitting} in the late stage. {Additionally,} it does not observably improve {the} FID.
+Considering the increase in {the} computing overhead due to more generative networks, we choose $n_c=1$.

-The crossover operator transfers the experience of parental networks by means of knowledge distillation, and crossover batch size $n$ determines the magnitude of experience that offspring can contact.
-Logically, the larger the $n$ is, the deeper the offspring understands the parental strategy and the better it inherits the superior traits.
-We conduct experiments on this and record the results in Fig.~\ref{fig:CrossBS}.